Teradata Secure Zones

-Whether any alternate strategies provide sufficient data security for an organization is a separate question and only one that the organization itself can answer.
+Whether any alternate strategies provide sufficient data security for an organization is a separate question and the only one the organization can answer.

-The data in a “Secure Zone” table is not encrypted; it is stored just like any other data in the Teradata DBMS.
-If you need your data encrypted, you must look at some of the Teradata partner offerings to achieve that.
+The data in a “Secure Zone” table is not encrypted; it is stored like any other data in the Teradata DBMS.
+If you need your data encrypted, look at some Teradata partner offerings to achieve that.

 Because all zones are on the same physical Teradata platform, they are all subject to the same set of rules.
 (I think this is one area where future versions of the Teradata DBMS software will change).

-In my opinion (and it is just that), the “Secure Zones” feature is aimed at an organization that wants to offer a ‘cloud bureaux service’ to customers so that those customers can take advantage of the Teradata features without having to invest in their system.
-Such customers will end up sharing a physical Teradata system with other independent organizations without them being aware of it.
+In my opinion (and it is just that), the “Secure Zones” feature is aimed at an organization that wants to offer customers a ‘cloud bureaux service’ so that those customers can take advantage of the Teradata features without having to invest in their system.
+Such customers will end up sharing a physical Teradata system with other independent organizations without being aware.

 Please don’t get me wrong; the above requirement is not ‘bad’.
 It is just (in my opinion) particular, and I don’t think many organizations will have a real need for it.